 Brother Robert F. Smith Brings Success Back Home

-It’s impossible to imagine that you haven’t heard about Brother Robert F. Smith, the tech entrepreneur and philanthropist, who stepped into history during his 2019 Morehouse College commencement speech, when he freed the class of 400 from student loan debt.
+It’s impossible to imagine that you haven’t heard about Brother Robert F. Smith, the tech entrepreneur and philanthropist, who made history during his 2019 Morehouse College commencement speech, when he freed the class of approximately 400 students and parents alike from student loan debt.

-Smith founded Vista Equity Partners in 2000.
-Now the company, for which he stands as Chairman and CEO, is one of the largest private investment companies of its kind.
-And, as Smith’s platform has grown, so too have his commitments to African American communities.
+Smith founded Vista Equity Partners (Vista) in 2000.
+Now, the firm, for which he stands as Chairman and CEO, is one of the leading global investment firms of its kind.
+Vista exclusively invests in enterprise software, data and technology-enabled businesses through its four investment strategies – private equity, permanent capital, credit and public equity.
+And, as Smith’s platform has grown, so too has his commitment to giving back to underserved communities.

 Smith’s generosity, beyond the scope of his wealth, extends to time spent sharing insights and experience with young professionals and students seeking their piece of the American dream.
-Whether it’s dropping knowledge during an ELEVATE conference at Columbia Business School, where Smith got his MBA, or giving a heads up about the future of tech at an Executive Leadership Conference, Smith is focused on helping communities build self-sustaining infrastructures to aid the growth of Black business and leadership nation-wide.
+Whether it’s dropping knowledge during an ELEVATE conference at Columbia Business School, where Smith got his MBA, or giving a heads-up about digital transformation at Davos, Smith is focused on helping communities build self-sustaining infrastructures to aid the growth of Black business and leadership nationwide.

 Smith has said that economic success over the next decade will be tied to careers related to science, technology, engineering and math (STEM).
-To ensure African American communities take part in the next cycle of wealth generation, Smith made $10 million available at Cornell University, his alma mater, for scholarships to support African American and female students pursuing technology-related degrees.
-Most recently, Smith gave a $50 million matching gift to help launch the Student Freedom Initiative (SFI), the capstone to his Morehouse gift, which is intended to free the creativity and power of a new generation of leaders.
+To ensure the Black community takes part in the next cycle of wealth generation, Brother Smith made $10 million available at Cornell University, his alma mater, for scholarships to support Black and female students pursuing technology-related degrees.
+In 2022, Smith donated another $15 million to Cornell University’s College of Engineering to establish three funds – the Robert F. Smith Undergraduate Scholarship Fund, the Robert F. Smith Graduate Fellowship Fund and a third fund supporting student participation in career development events and conferences.
+In 2020, Brother Smith gave a $50 million matching gift to help launch Student Freedom Initiative (SFI), the capstone to his Morehouse College gift.
+SFI works to help relieve the burden of student loan debt and provides educational resources for qualifying STEM students at Historically Black Colleges and Universities (HBCUs) and other Minority Serving Institutions (MSIs).

 Get involved with your community through Alpha Phi Alpha.